Ryma1985/Ryma1985/README.md

 - 👋 Hi, I’m @Ryma1985
 - 👀 I’m interested in AI and machine learning
-- 🌱 I’m currently learning Master degree
+- 🌱 I’m currently learning Master's degree
 - 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me ...
 - 😄 Pronouns: ...